Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 	- High Damage per Bullet (Shots explode on contact causing AOE Damage)
 	- Very slow bullet speed (You have to lead moving targets)
 	- Short cooldown between shots (Resembles a Rocket launcher)

+I want the player to have to use both modes.
+I'll have specific enemies that are weak to specific gun muzzle modes (Snipers for narrow, Shields for wide, etc)

 The bullets will not be hitscan.
 Each individual bullet will have velocity and have flight time between the gun to the target.